Frequently Asked Questions

 If we determine that you are not appropriate for our program and services, we will refer you to another provider who can best serve your needs.
 We will gladly assist you with that referral.

 We normally administer the first dose of methadone as a "split dose," i.e., we will give you half of your prescribed dose amount and then ask you to remain at the clinic for observation by our medical staff until we determine that you have not had any adverse reaction to the medication.
 Once we know that you are not experiencing any problems with your methadone, we will give the second half of your dose to you.
-We normally bring new patients into our program on Monday and Tuesday of each week.
-This allows time to adjust to your methadone dose before the weekend when you will receive a take-home dose for Sunday (when the clinic is closed).

 At no time during the screening or admission process will we lecture, criticize, embarrass or humiliate you.
 We will treat you in the same manner we would like to be treated - with dignity, respect, courtesy and professionalism at all times.